gr4vy/gr4vy-go/api/docs/TransactionRequest.md

 HasCartItems returns a boolean if a field has been set.

+### GetPreviousSchemeTransactionId

+`func (o *TransactionRequest) GetPreviousSchemeTransactionId() string`

+GetPreviousSchemeTransactionId returns the PreviousSchemeTransactionId field if non-nil, zero value otherwise.

+### GetPreviousSchemeTransactionIdOk

+`func (o *TransactionRequest) GetPreviousSchemeTransactionIdOk() (*string, bool)`

+GetPreviousSchemeTransactionIdOk returns a tuple with the PreviousSchemeTransactionId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPreviousSchemeTransactionId

+`func (o *TransactionRequest) SetPreviousSchemeTransactionId(v string)`

+SetPreviousSchemeTransactionId sets PreviousSchemeTransactionId field to given value.

+### HasPreviousSchemeTransactionId

+`func (o *TransactionRequest) HasPreviousSchemeTransactionId() bool`

+HasPreviousSchemeTransactionId returns a boolean if a field has been set.

+### SetPreviousSchemeTransactionIdNil

+`func (o *TransactionRequest) SetPreviousSchemeTransactionIdNil(b bool)`

+ SetPreviousSchemeTransactionIdNil sets the value for PreviousSchemeTransactionId to be an explicit nil

+### UnsetPreviousSchemeTransactionId
+`func (o *TransactionRequest) UnsetPreviousSchemeTransactionId()`

+UnsetPreviousSchemeTransactionId ensures that no value is present for PreviousSchemeTransactionId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)